robobario/kafka-topic-viewer/README.md

 process lives.
 You could implement your own scheduled expiry or use a cache that implements it for you https://github.com/ben-manes/caffeine

+You can also have quarkus start a kafka cluster for you on docker by removing `kafka.bootstrap.servers` from `application.properties`, though I had to run this with a native mvn instead of with the `mvnw` wrapper.
+It also worked nicely from IntelliJ IDEA.

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8082/q/dev/.

 ## Packaging and running the application